A couple of weeks ago, just about clocking off time on a Friday evening, I had an emergency call from a PR contact I know.

 In this case, there were some difficulties (quite apart from the timing) but also some cause to be optimistic that the company would come through the problems unscathed.

-The first problem was that the managing director had waited several hours before informing his PR agency, so his clients and the journalists had had several hours headstart on the PR team.
+The first problem was that the managing director had waited several hours before informing his PR agency.
+This meant his clients and the journalists had had several hours headstart on the PR team.

 And we’d need the services of IT experts to trace who might have sent the email.